MicrosoftDocs/learn/learn-pr/azure/msgraph-extensibility/includes/3-exercise-msgraph-15onpremisesextensionattributes.md

 Adele also no longer uses the Skype app and now uses Teams instead.
 Adele wants to remove the Skype ID from the user profile.
 When Adele initiates the update from the team bonding app's user interface, the app will call Microsoft Graph and set the value of the **extensionAttribute14** property to `null`.

-Through the team bonding app's user interface, Adele will change the Xbox gamertag.
-The app will update the user profile by calling Microsoft Graph as follows.
+The app will update Adele's profile by calling Microsoft Graph as follows.

 ### Request